mcyaputra/python_group_project/README.md

 ------------

     ├── main.py                <- Main entry point to the app
-    ├── requirements.txt       <- required packages to run the app
+    ├── test_runner.py         <- Scripts to run all the unit tests ├── requirements.txt       <- required packages to run the app
     ├── README.md              <- The top-level README for developers using this project.
     ├── core
         ├── openai_api.py      <- Scripts to run OpenAI
         ├── utils.py           <- Utility functions to support the app
         ├── worldnews_api.py   <- Scripts to run WorldNews API
-        ├── visualizations.py  <- Scripts to run visualizations
+        ├── visualization.py   <- Scripts to run visualizations
+        ├── web_scrape.py      <- Scripts for web scraping
-    ├── tests                  <- Folder containing test scripts to test all the classes and methods
+        ├── country_code.py    <- Scripts to convert country names to country codes ├── unit_testing                  <- Folder containing test scripts to test all the classes and methods

 ------------
 ## ⚙️ How to run the app
 1. Clone this repo into your desired folder

-2. In your terminal, cd into project folder where you stored the cloned repo, run "pip install -r requirements.txt"
+2. In your terminal, cd into project folder where you stored the cloned repo, run "python3.9 -m pip install -r requirements.txt"

-3. In your terminal, run "python main.py"
+3. In your terminal, run "python3.9 main.py"

 4. UI should pops out